-This environmental assessment (EA) for the [name of project] was prepared in accordance with the National Environmental Policy Act (NEPA), as amended (42 United States Code [USC] 4321 et seq.) and Council on Environmental Quality (CEQ) regulations that implement NEPA (40 Code of Regulations [CFR] 1500-1508).
+This environmental assessment (EA) for the [name of project] was prepared in accordance with the National Environmental Policy Act (NEPA), as amended (42 United States Code [USC] 4321 et seq.) and Federal Highway Administration (FHWA) regulations that implement NEPA (23 Code of Regulations [CFR] 771).
 The Arizona Department of Transportation (ADOT) is the lead agency in the planning, preparation, and review of all technical and environmental documents associated with this EA.
 [List any agencies that are cooperating agencies, why they accepted ADOT's invitation to be a cooperating agency, and note their connection to the proposed action.]

-According to CEQ regulations (40 CFR 1508.1), the basic function of an EA is to describe the need for a proposed action, alternatives for implementing or constructing a proposed action, and the environmental impacts of a proposed action and alternatives.
+The basic function of an EA is to describe the need for a proposed action, alternatives for implementing or constructing a proposed action, and the environmental impacts of a proposed action and alternatives.
 The EA also provides a list of agencies and persons consulted.
 This document serves as a tool for ADOT to identify potentially significant impacts on social, economic, natural, and cultural resources and measures to avoid, minimize, and mitigate such impacts.